Anne of Denmark and contrary winds: Anne of Denmark sails from Copenhagen

 Anne of Denmark sailed on 5 September 1589 with Peder Munk and Henrik Knudsen Gyldenstierne, admiral of the fleet, and 18 ships.
 The Danish fleet included the Gideon, Josaphad or Josafat their flagship, Samson, Joshua, Dragon, Raphael, St Michael, Gabriel, Little Sertoun (Lille Fortuna), Mouse, Rose, the Falcon of Birren, the Blue Lion, the Blue Dove (Blaa Due) and the White Dove (Hvide Due).
+When they were only a mile away from the palace of Kronborg, adverse winds prevented progress for two days.

-The Gideon began to leak, and Peder Munk told Anne that the hold was filling with water despite the prayers of the learned academics and diplomats Paul Knibbe and Niels Krag.
+Anne's fleet sailed west but the wind failed them and they put in to Flekkerøy or Flekkerøya, an island on the coast of Norway, where Peder Munk was able to arrange a welcoming banquet.
+Contrary winds frustrated attempts to progress from Flekkerøy.
+The Gideon began to leak.
+Peder Munk told Anne that the hold was filling with water, despite the request of the two learned academics and diplomats Paul Knibbe and Niels Krag.
 Two ships, the Parrot and the Fighting Cock were scattered from the fleet.
+Peder Munk and the Danish nobles discussed their options to return to Denmark or go to Oslo with the Scottish representative, George Keith, 5th Earl Marischal.

-Lord Dingwall's ship arrived at Stonehaven with the news of the storm and the apprehension that the Queen was in danger in the seas.
-While waiting for his bride at Seton Palace and Craigmillar Castle, James VI may have begun a series of love poems in Scots now known as the Amatoria.
+Lord Dingwall's ship arrived at Stonehaven with the news of the storm and the apprehension that the Queen was in danger on the seas.
+James VI wrote to the Earl Marischal, Anne's companion, (who he called "My little fat pork"), on 28 September asking for news, and worried about the "longer protracting of time" and the "contrariousness of winds".

+While waiting for his bride at Seton Palace, James VI may have begun a series of love poems in Scots now known as the Amatoria.
 A manuscript copy of the eleven Amatoria sonnets in the British Library gives the first poem the title, "A complaint against the contrary Wyndes that hindered the Queene to com to Scotland from Denmarke", although internal evidence suggests the poems were completed later.